Key Quote

 CLASS PREJUDICE

 Darcy's 'struggle' is against Elizabeth's inferior social standing and embarrassing family.
-His proposal reveals how class prejudice was internalised (absorbed into one's thinking) even by those capable of genuine feeling.
+His proposal reveals how class prejudice was internalisedinternalised — Absorbed beliefs so deeply they feel like one's own natural thoughts even by those capable of genuine feeling.

 PROPOSALS & FEMALE AUTONOMY

 A woman's refusal of a wealthy man was almost unthinkable in Regency society.
-Elizabeth's rejection of Darcy — and earlier of Mr Collins — represents radical female autonomy (self-governance).
+Elizabeth's rejection of Darcy — and earlier of Mr Collins — represents radical female autonomyautonomy — The right or condition of self-governance; independence.
 She risks poverty to preserve her self-respect.

 Key Words